Integralist/integralist.co.uk/content/posts/go-style-guide.md

 Your functions should have concise/relevant arguments passed in.

-Don't, for example, pass in an argument whose type is a large object and which the function then has to know how that object is structured as that's violating the Law of Demeter.
+Don't, for example, pass in an argument whose type is a large and deeply nested object.
+Firstly, this means the consuming function has to know the structure well enough to dip into it (and arguably it could be argued that this violates the Law of Demeter).
+Secondly, it makes testing such a function tedious, and thirdly managing such a data structure is equally tedious.
 Instead choose a field from the object to pass in as it'll likely have a simpler type (like a `string` or `int`).

 Three approaches to dealing with functions that potentially could have a large number of arguments...